emmodunne/mocking-hardware-ceedling-cmock/README.md

 ## Running the Tests

-Run the tests with: `rake test:all`
+Run the tests with: `ceedling test:all`

 ## Source